In this guide, you will learn about:

 What’s the difference between an APN vs VPN?

 An APN, or Access Point Name, is a gateway that allows you to connect to the internet via your carrier network.
 On the other hand, a VPN or Virtual Private Network is a technology that creates a secure connection to another network over the internet.
-Usually, you need access to the internet for a VPN connection to work.
+Usually, you need internet access for a VPN connection to work.

 Below in the article you will find a description of APNs and VPNs as well as an in-depth elaboration about their differences, similarities and use-cases.